 Halliburton won't face any other criminal charges in connection with the case, though individual employees could still be charged.
-The Justice Department agreed not to prosecute the company for any other conduct related to the April 2010 blowout of BP's Macondo well.
-The explosion killed 11 workers aboard the Deepwater Horizon rig.
+The Justice Department agreed not to prosecute the company for any other conduct related to the blowout, which triggered an explosion that killed 11 workers aboard the rig.

 The destruction of evidence involved a post-spill review of the cement job on BP's well.